-When we launched our Outdoor collection in 2020, we wanted it to be truly sustainable.
+When we launched our Outdoor collection, we wanted it to be truly sustainable.
 In addition to choosing materials with a smaller climate footprint, we vowed to compensate for the carbon dioxide emissions caused by the production of the garments.
-Now the time has come to make good on that promise.

 This is how we calculate our climate impact:

 Since 2018 we have calculated our climate impact in line with the Greenhouse Gas Protocol, Scope 1 and 2.
-In 2020, we added Scope 3 as well.
 Scope 1 and 2 include our energy consumption and heating of our offices and emissions from company owned cars, among other things.
+At the end of 2021 we reported scope 3 for the first time.
 Scope 3 involves emissions outside our own walls, throughout our value chain – from the materials that we purchase and energy use of our suppliers, to transportation and the disposal of the goods once they have reached the end of their life.
 To get the most reliable and accurate figures possible, Fristads’ climate calculations are always reviewed by an independent third-party expert.
 You can read more about our work to reduce our climate impact in our Sustainability Report.